verhas/jScriptBasic/site/advanced/nativeapi.md

         engine.eval("sub applePie(b)\nglobal a\na = b\nreturn 6\nEndSub");
         String a = (String) engine.getVariable("a");
         assertNull(a);
-        @SuppressWarnings("deprecation")
-        Long ret = (Long) engine.getSubroutine("applePie").call( "hello world");
+        Long ret = (Long) engine.getSubroutine("applePie").call("hello world");
         a = (String) engine.getVariable("a");
         assertEquals("hello world", a);
         assertEquals((Long) 6L, ret);
 ```

- If the argument list is too long, you will get an exception.
+The arguments to the method `call()` is a varag `Object[]` so you can pass values directly listed on the call or
+as an array.
+If you pass more arguments than what the subroutine is capable handling then an exception
+will be thrown.
 If the argument list is too short then the
 final arguments not matched by the passed values will be undefined.
 To get the number of arguments a subroutine
 expects you should call the method `getNumberOfArguments(String name)` with the subroutine name as argument.
 To get all the subroutines the BASIC program defines you should call the method `getSubroutineNames()`:

 ```
         ScriptBasic engine = ScriptBasic.getEngine();